 - Evaluation of Portugal 2020’s contribution to improving adult qualification and the quality of jobs of adults in employment

 In relation to the external evaluation of education and training provision for young people, see Subchapter 11.1 - Quality Assurance in Pre-School and School Education.

 Monitoring of education and training provision for adults

-In 2017, five teams were created to monitor the activity of Qualifica Centres, as part of a relaunch of adult education and training and the activities of the Qualifica Centres network, as well as improving their responsiveness.
+In 2017, teams were created to monitor the activity of Qualifica Centres, as part of a relaunch of adult education and training and the activities of the Qualifica Centres network, as well as improving their responsiveness.

 - monitoring the work of each centre in its area (NUT II) by analysing the monthly information provided by ANQEP, I.P.

 - supporting the work of the Qualifica Centres teams of the respective NUT II.

 - supporting activities to mobilise the adult population.